IBM/supply-chain-optimization-using-ibm/SCIwithCPforData-README.md

 * IBM Sterling Supply Chain Insights tenant has been setup and integrated with required data sources
 * Operation Center dashboard has been setup with all required KPIs and alert thresholds
 * As described above in As-Is scenario, "Below Safety Stock (Item)" KPI is active and red alert is visible; While drill-down to KPI, all impacted items with location details are shown

+  #### `Note:`
+  - To launch SCI Operations Center and EBA Dev Lab using IBMId, use this [link](https://supplychaininsights.ibm.com)
+  - To create IBMId for first time users, registeration needs to be completed using the [link](https://myibm.ibm.com) and subscribe to SCI SaaS trial tenant through IBM Partnerworld or Sales channels

 ## Steps to achieve To-Be scenario